 Where to Stay in Lake Louise in Winter

-For those with a vehicle who want a really unique place to stay, the Baker Creek Mountain Resort is an ideal choice for that quintessential Canadian log cabin stay.
-The hotel is located on the Bow Valley Parkway around 11 kilometers from town.
-Stay in a rustic but luxurious cabin in the woods and surround yourself with nature.
+For those with a vehicle who want a really unique place to stay, Baker Creek Mountain Resort is an ideal choice for that quintessential Canadian log cabin stay.
+The hotel is located on the Bow Valley Parkway around 11 kilometers (about a ten minute drive) from Lake Louise Village.

 Of course, the Fairmont Chateau Lake Louise, which I mentioned above, is also a top choice for luxury travelers.
 Honestly, if you like a luxury stay and want to spoil yourself a little, this is the place you should book.

 Renting a Car in Alberta

 If you’re arriving in Alberta via plane then I can’t recommend getting a rental car enough.
-Canada is a large country and traveling between cities and even just getting out to the best attractions within them requires transport.
-Although you can use public transport on some occasions it means your trip will not only require more time but more planning.
+Canada is a large country and traveling between cities and even just getting out to some of the best places to visit in Alberta requires transport.
+Although you can use public transport, on some occasions, it means your trip will not only require more time but more planning.

 Car rental in Canada isn’t super cheap, but it isn’t overly expensive either, especially if you get a budget car.
-The cheapest car with a pickup and drop-off in different locations is around $70 CAD per day.
+The cheapest car with pickup and drop-off in different locations is around $100 CAD per day.
 The price does vary though depending on the time of year and the type of car that you rent.
-For car rentals, I use the website Rental Cars.com.
+For car rentals, I use the website DiscoverCars.com.
 It’s a search engine with lots of deals with good customer service.
-In fact, I’ve used them all over the world including Chile, New Zealand, and Australia.
+In fact, I’ve used them all over the world including in Chile, New Zealand, and Australia.

 Another popular option is to rent a campervan or motorhome (only for the brave in winter.)
 Using Motorhome Republic you can search hundreds of deals across multiple companies to pick a great vehicle and the cheapest price.
-Having a motorhome is a stunning way to see Canada and using crown land and campsites you can often camp for free or very cheap in the most beautiful places imaginable!
+Having a motorhome is a stunning way to see Canada, and using crown land and campsites, you can often camp for free or very cheap in the most beautiful places imaginable!